hashicorp/terraform/README.md

 Next, clone this repository into `$GOPATH/src/github.com/hashicorp/terraform`.
 Install the necessary dependencies by running `make updatedeps` and then just type `make`.
-This will compile some more dependencies and thenrun the tests.
+This will compile some more dependencies and then run the tests.
 If this exits with exit status 0, then everything is working!

     $ make updatedeps